-Have you achieved what you wanted to 6 months into the year?
+Have you achieved what you wanted to with the months that have passed?

-Have you checked your goals that you set at the beginning of the year and made progress against all of them?
+Have you checked the goals that you set at the beginning of the year and made progress against all of them?

 No??
 You haven’t even written them!?